shurik179/yozh/docs/details/electronics.rst

 * Main (master) MCU: `ItsyBitsy RP2040 <https://www.adafruit.com/product/4888>`__
   This MCU is programmed by the user in CircuitPython.
-Provided CircuitPython library, documented in FIXME, provides convenient functions for using all features of the robot.
+Provided CircuitPython library, documented in :ref:`Yozh Library Guide <library>`, provides convenient functions for using all features of the robot.

 * Secondary (slave) MCU: SAMD21G.
 This MCU is responsible for all low-level